brc20-devs/brc20-proposals/bp04-self-mint/proposal.md

 Since the format is compatible with the original format, indexers that do not support this proposal will still be able to index such tokens.
 However, the method of issuance would still be public, leading to market confusion.

+Thanks to @SeeSharp's suggestion, We can also consider self-issuing a token with a 5-byte ticker to better isolate existing tokens.

 ## FAQ

 ### Alternative Option B: